slanted/func-examples/README.md

 # func-examples

-> My divine Nuxt.js project
+> Some examples of functional composition

 ## Build Setup